AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 The analysis of this signal is based on statistical operations, such as finding the **maximum, minimum, RMS or average** values for each vertex.

-However, to correctly access the pressure effects over a structure, by definition, it needs to account for the **static pressure**.
+However, to correctly access the pressure effects over a structure, by definition, it needs to account for the **static reference pressure**.
 For example, consider a wind from a **Atmospheric Boundary Flow** coming onto a building, as suggests the image below:

 .. image:: /_static/pressure/domain.png